Attribute Restoration Framework for Anomaly Detection: Introduction

 To validate the effectiveness of ARNet, we conduct extensive experiments with several benchmarks and compare them with state-of-the-art methods.
 Our experimental results have shown that ARNet outperforms state-of-the-art methods in terms of model accuracy and model stability for different tasks.
 To further evaluate with more challenging tasks, we experiment with the large-scale dataset ImageNet~\cite{russakovsky2015imagenet} and show that ARNet improves the AUROC of the top-performing baseline by 10.1\%.
-Experiments on a real-world anomaly detection dataset MVTec AD~\cite{bergmann2019mvtec} and a most recent video anomaly detection benchmark dataset ShanghaiTech~\cite{luo2017revisit} show that our ARNet is more adaptable to complex real-world environments.
-To summarize, we are the first to apply image restoration to the anomaly detection problem and show impressive performance.
+To illustrate that ARNet is adaptable to complex real-world environments, we experiment on a real-world anomaly detection dataset MVTec AD~\cite{bergmann2019mvtec}.
+We further experiment on a distorted datasets CIFAR-10-C~\cite{hendrycks2018benchmarking}.
+The result shows that ARNet is robust when facing low-level corruption and remains effective while other reconstruction-based methods fail, indicating that the ARNet is focused on semantic features.
+We also conduct T-SNE~\cite{maaten2008visualizing} visualization of latent spaces to illustrate that ARNet can extract distinctive semantic features.
+To the best of our knowledge, we are the first to apply image restoration to the anomaly detection problem and show impressive performance.

-The rest of the paper is organized as follows: Section II briefly describes related works.
-The proposed frameworks are explained in Section III.
-Experiment settings and results are presented in Section IV.
-Section V concludes the paper.